topgrade-rs/topgrade/README.md

 - Check if your code passes `cargo fmt` and `cargo clippy`.
 - Check if your code is self explanatory, if not it should be documented by comments.
-- Make a pull request to the `dev` branch for new features or to the `bug-fixes` branch for bug fixes.

 ## Roadmap

 - [ ] Add a proper testing framework to the code base.